Lara Bates, Executive Director

 Karen was born in South Chicago Heights, Illinois, but, has lived in Northwest Indiana since the 6th grade.
 Karen’s family currently resides in Dyer, Indiana.
 Karen graduated from Lake Central High school in St. John, Indiana and also attended Purdue University Northwest, taking accounting classes to further her career.
 The majority of her professional career has been spent working for local CPA firms where she specialized in non-for-profit and small business accounting.
-After spending the last two years working for the Crossroads Regional Chamber of Commerce in Merrillville, Indiana, as their Marketing Director, Karen was happy to accept the Business Manager position at Challenger Learning Center.
-Karen and her husband are very proud of their two beautiful daughters, one who is a teacher and one who attends Indiana University.
+After spending years working for the Crossroads Regional Chamber of Commerce in Merrillville, Indiana, as their Marketing Director, Karen was happy to accept the Business Manager position at Challenger Learning Center.
+Karen is very proud of their two beautiful daughters, one who is a teacher and one earned her Masters at Indiana University.

 Commander Greg earned his Bachelors from Valparaiso University in 1976 and his Masters from Indiana University in 1986.
 For 37 years he served as a fourth-grade teacher in Valparaiso.
 Through coaching, summer school, Student Council and the Kiwanis K-Kids program, he was fortunate to work with students at every grade level (K-12) during his teaching career.
 He has had a lifelong interest in space exploration and can vividly remember watching the televised flights of the Mercury astronauts in the basement of Elliott school in Munster when he was a student there.
 In the 1980s he applied for NASA’s Teacher in Space program and was a semi finalist for the state of Indiana.
 Greg is the past president and charter member of the Sunrise Kiwanis Club of Valparaiso.
 He has served on the board of the United Way agency Family House for 25 years.
 (Family House helps children who have been victims of abuse and neglect.)

 Greg’s wife Liz is a Registered Nurse at Porter Regional Hospital.
-They have two married children named Nick and Natalie and two beautiful granddaughters named Olivia and Miriam, plus amazing twin grandsons, Benny and Lando.
+They have two married children named Nick and Natalie and two beautiful granddaughters named Olivia and Miriam, plus amazing twin grandsons, Benny and Lando, and fantastic granchild #5 Isadore (aka Fizzy).
 Greg loves to read, write, hike at the Indiana Dunes, and take long bike rides on the trails in Porter County.
 Commander Greg is proud and happy to guide kids at this wonderful STEM institution, because he knows it provides them with a unique and powerful learning experience.